 Our operations to date have primarily focused on drug and vaccine discovery, as well as pre-clinical studies and clinical trials of our product candidates.
-We have three clinical-stage product candidates, including SCB-2019 (CpG 1018/Alum).
-We also have several pre-clinical product candidates.
+We obtained data from SPECTRA, a global pivotal phase 2/3 clinical trial for SCB-2019 (CpG 1018/Alum) in September 2021.
+In addition, we have two clinical-stage product candidates and several pre-clinical product candidates.
 As of the Latest Practicable Date, we had not yet successfully advanced any of our product candidates towards commercial sale, nor generate any revenue from product sales.
 Consequently, any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history.